 We mentioned jai-alai already.
 Stemming from the Basque version of jeu de paulme.
-The Basques, (still) locked inside the countries France and Spain, call their game pilota jakoa, or just pilota.
+The Basques, (still) locked inside the countries France and Spain, call their game pilota jakoa or just pilota.
 Basque pelota makes use of a wall too, called a pilotaleku or a frontón.
 Pelota also uses a racket, wooden bat or basket.
 From the sixteenth century onward, Basque pelota, or pelota Vasca, traveled with Basque emigrants to many countries in Latin America and to the United States.
 Cuban refugees made, as said, the sport popular in the State of Florida.
 But besides jai-alai, in the United States a game called (American) handball is played as well.
 It is a jeu de paulme variant making use of a wall.
 Again, there exists a variety of American handball games, mostly with differences in the number of players.

 Under the banner of Wallball, different tournaments take place in Europe and even worldwide.
 There are European championships, a European Wallball Tour, a Wallball UK Open, a Netherlands’ National Championship Wallball, a national league US Wallball, et cetera.
 And, if we may believe their own reports of these events, popularity is increasing.
 But maybe it is preaching to the choir.
 Wait and see.
 In the village of Kimswerd in province Friesland a wall for wallball can be seen in the wild.
 Mostly without players.

 2. The Kaatsen Game

 As explained, jeu de paulme over time became popular among the common people too.
 In the Netherlands this was mostly combined with placing bets and alcohol.
 Hence its nickname kastelein-kaatsen ‘innkeeper’s kaatsen’.
 Players were challenged by hanging out a bird-claw holding a ball, the so-called kaatsklauw ‘kaatsen claw’.
 When someone accepted the challenge and a dual or match took place, bets were placed and money was to be earned.
 Comparable with how jai-alai became popular; with gaming.